bckohan/django-enum/doc/source/examples.rst

 format that is overly verbose for a human friendly user interface.

 Each mapbox style enumeration is therefore composed of 4 primary properties.
-A name slug used in the URI, a human friendly label for the style, a version number for the style and the full URI specification of the style.
+A a human friendly label for the style, a name slug used in the URI, a version number for the style and the full URI specification of the style.
 We might implement our style enumeration like so: